lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 export default Callback;
 ```

-Besides the pretty spinning `CircularProgress`, the function of this class will be to identify an incoming accessToken supplied in `window.location.hash` and handle the authentication.
+Besides the pretty spinning `CircularProgress`, the function of this class will be to identify an incoming `accessToken` supplied in the `window.location.hash`, and verify token.

 We quickly setup some routing to it by editing `src/components/Main.js` and adding a route for `Callback`